-At St Bede’s, our intention is for our students to
+At St Bede’s, our intention is to

 - study challenging texts that share the human experience, allowing them to encounter different perspectives.

-- appreciate the power and beauty of words
+- appreciate the power and beauty of words.

 - be literate in the cultural momentum and at reading and writing.